fedi-e2ee/public-key-directory-specification/Specification.md

 If Bob and Troy share an account by adding two keys for one identity in the PKD and Bob and Troy have each one of the keys, it is possible for Troy to send a `RevokeKey` message for Bobs key which is signed by Troys key.
 Further can Troy send a `Fireproof` message, to make it impossible for Bob to regain the identity.

+#### Timing Side-Channel Attacks

+**Status**: Addressable.

+Mallory attempts to infer information about secret values (e.g., TOTP codes, revocation tokens) by measuring the time taken by cryptographic operations or comparisons.

+To address this risk, implementations **MUST** use constant-time comparison functions (e.g., `hash_equals()` in PHP, `crypto.timingSafeEqual()` in Node.js, `hmac.compare_digest()` in Python) for all security-sensitive comparisons.
+Cryptographic libraries used by PKD implementations **SHOULD** be verified to provide constant-time operations for signature verification and decryption.

+#### Parallel Enrollment Race Conditions

+**Status**: Mitigated.

+Mallory attempts to race two `AddKey` messages for the same un-enrolled Actor, hoping both will be accepted as self-signed initial enrollments.

+This is mitigated by the append-only nature of the Merkle tree and sequential message processing.
+Once the first `AddKey` is committed to the tree, the Actor is no longer un-enrolled, and subsequent self-signed `AddKey` messages **MUST** be rejected.
+Implementations **MUST** ensure atomic processing of Protocol Messages to prevent TOCTOU (time-of-check-time-of-use) vulnerabilities.

+#### Witness Collusion Attacks

+**Status**: Addressable.

+Multiple witnesses collude with a malicious PKD operator to present inconsistent views of the Merkle tree to different users, enabling targeted key substitution attacks that evade detection.

+This risk is addressable through:

+* Requiring a minimum number of independent witnesses (see [Witness Co-Signing](#witness-co-signing))
+* Ensuring witnesses are operated by independent organizations across different jurisdictions
+* Client-side configuration of witness quorum thresholds
+* Periodic third-party audits of witness independence

+The security threshold depends on the number of colluding witnesses.
+If `k` of `n` witnesses collude, users requiring fewer than `n - k + 1` witnesses for verification remain protected.

+#### DNS Rebinding Attacks

+**Status**: Addressable.

+Mallory hosts a malicious website that exploits DNS rebinding to make requests to a PKD server from within a victim's browser, potentially bypassing same-origin protections or exploiting internal network access.

+To address this risk:

+* PKD servers **MUST** validate the `Host` header against an allow-list of expected hostnames
+* PKD servers **SHOULD** reject requests with IP addresses in the `Host` header
+* PKD servers **MAY** implement additional protections such as requiring authentication for sensitive operations

+Additionally, valid HTTP responses from the PKD servers are always signed with an HTTP Message Signature.

+#### Cross-PKD Consistency Verification Attacks

+**Status**: Addressable.

+When users rely on multiple PKDs (either through federation or replicas), Mallory attempts to exploit inconsistencies between PKD views to present different public keys to different parties.

+This is addressable through the [Checkpoint](#checkpoint) mechanism, which cross-commits Merkle roots between PKDs.
+Clients that query multiple PKDs **SHOULD** verify that Checkpoint messages exist linking the PKDs' histories and that the Merkle roots are consistent with recent Checkpoints.

+For high-security use cases, clients **MAY** require that all queried PKDs have mutually consistent Checkpoint histories before trusting any public key mappings.

 ## Protocol Messages